RogerBaklund/LayoutProcessor/README.md

 the script/template.

     # This is a comment.
-      Comments can span multipe lines if the lines are indented.
+      Comments can span multiple lines if the lines are indented.

-In some cases you can have comments on the same line as other statements, for instance after assignments if you use a semicolon after the expression:
+In some cases you can have single line comments on the same line as other statements, for instance after assignments if you use a semicolon after the expression:

     $foo = 'bar';  # this is a valid comment